A leading Snapchat content provider is publicly supporting the company in the face of advertiser criticism.

 However, Kydd cautions that this success requires considerable flexibility in video production.
 The video is shot in 4K, but then has to be edited into multiple formats, specific to Snapchat and other platforms.

-For media and advertising executives
+For TV, digital and advertising professionals

 The first critical and independent appraisal of how international television broadcasters are innovating original TV content and formats on mobile, partnering with Snapchat.